Multi Sensory Design & Climate Change

 Ethiopia, Africa (undeveloped)

-Each box is made out of black acrylic.
-They are different sizes to relate to the population of each city
+Touch - each box is made out of acrylic and represents the population of each city.

-Inside the box has clay to provide the weight of CO2
+Weight - inside the box has clay to provide a scaled-down weight of CO2.